 Less than a week later, ClubsNSW settled their case against gambling reform advocate and whistleblower, Troy Stolz.
 Roughly a week after Mr. Stolz's case was settled, ClubsNSW dropped their criminal contempt charges against Jordan Shanks.
 Reports described the legal developments as "further evidence of a changed approach from ClubsNSW following the sacking of its chief executive Josh Landis two weeks ago."

 First established in 1920, ClubsNSW describe themselves as "the peak representational body for the NSW club industry."
-The organisation represents more than 1200 clubs in New South Wales, managing over 70,000 poker machines, and "makes an important contribution to state and national policy direction, including the development of industry-specific legislation relating to alcohol, gambling, taxation, and industrial relations."
+The organisation represents more than 1200 clubs in New South Wales, managing over 70,000 poker machines, and, according to their corporate profile, "makes an important contribution to state and national policy direction, including the development of industry-specific legislation relating to alcohol, gambling, taxation, and industrial relations."

 ClubsNSW sponsors both sides of politics, with records from the AEC suggesting ClubsNSW had donated nearly $3.5 Million over the past 20 years.
 In 2020, records indicate that ClubsNSW donated nearly $50,000 to political parties, including $33,000 to the federal Labor Party.